Selective Rotary Position Embedding: A unifying view: Decay and Rotation

 By unrolling the recurrence, we can write the output as:

-This is a convolution over the value (i.e., the input) and an exponential of imaginary function (i.e., $e^{-i\omega_{\tau, j}}$), which can be seen as a spectral analysis (discrete Fourier transform, DFT) of the value signal, in the presence of the step-window function $u_t(\tau)$ (definition in~\Cref{app:real-imaginary-diag-ssms}), which is visualized in~\Cref{fig:spectral-leakage}a.
-When naively performing a DFT over a finite sample, the resulting discontinuities at the margins of the sample cause spectral leakage in the spectrogram as shown in (c).
-To avoid this, one usually places a non-rectangular window which tapers off towards the margins.
-The convolved signal with a Hann window~\citep{oppenheim1999discrete} function is shown in (b) and the resulting magnitude spectrum in (c).
-In (d), we show that we are able to recover the correct frequency after a window FFT when applying a Hann window to our input signal.
-The window function chosen here acts like an exponential decay towards the margins, which is analogous to using a gate in our model in (\ref{eqn:rotation-gla}).
+This equation contains a convolution of the value and key (i.e., the input) with an exponential function with pure imaginary exponents (i.e., $e^{-i\omega_{\tau, j}}$).
+This is a spectral analysis (discrete Fourier transform, DFT) of the value signal in the presence of the step-window function $u_t(\tau)$ (definition in~\Cref{app:real-imaginary-diag-ssms}), which is visualized in~\Cref{fig:spectral-leakage}a.
+When naively performing a DFT over a finite sample, the resulting discontinuities at the margins of the sample cause spectral leakage in the spectrogram as shown in~\Cref{fig:spectral-leakage}c.
+To avoid spectral leakage, one usually places a non-rectangular window which tapers off towards the margins.
+The convolution of the signal with a Hann window~\citep{oppenheim1999discrete} function is shown in~\Cref{fig:spectral-leakage}b and the resulting magnitude spectrum in~\Cref{fig:spectral-leakage}c.
+In~\Cref{fig:spectral-leakage}d, we show that we are able to recover the correct frequency after a window FFT when applying a Hann window to our input signal.
+The window function chosen here acts like an exponential decay towards the margins, which is analogous to using a gate in our model in \Cref{eqn:rotation-gla}.
 The use of gates in sequence models has a long history.
 Starting from the gating mechanism in LSTMs~\citep{hochreiter-nc97a}, it is also widely used in linear attention, linear RNNs and SSMs~\citep{yang-icml24a,gu-arxiv23a}, and even softmax Transformers~\citep{lin-iclr25a}.
 Our results in this section provide a theoretical motivation for the use of gating mechanisms.